 If you are submitting a research poster, please ensure that you have the following information on hand before you complete the application:

-Madonna Symposium of Research Scholarship hosts an interactive posters presentation session to allow students and faculty to showcase their research and ideas.
+The Madonna Symposium for Research, Scholarship and Creativity hosts an interactive posters presentation session to allow students and faculty to showcase their research and ideas.
 Posters are widely used in the academic and scientific community, and most conferences include poster presentations in their program.
 The main purpose of the research poster is to concisely and succinctly summarize information or research to generate discussion.

 A poster is typically a mixture of text mixed with tables, graphs, pictures, and other presentation formats.
 At Madonna, we expect students to stand by the poster display during the presentation period to answer questions, and interact with the audience.
 Research posters will be judged by a multidisciplinary panel of experts, and prizes will be awarded to both undergraduate and graduate winners.